Cardiac Resynchronization Therapy (CRT)

 After your CRT device is implanted, you will use either a transmitter or downloadable mobile app to transmit information to your doctor.

 The myMerlinPulse™ Mobile App works with Abbott’s next generation Gallant™ and Entrant™ CRT devices.
-The app can automatically or manually (as requested) collect relevant data from your implanted heart device and send it to your doctor.
+The app can automatically or manually (as requested) collect relevant data from your implanted heart device and send it to your doctor or clinic.

 Certain Abbott CRTs work with the Merlin@home™ Transmitter.
 This transmitter syncs with your CRT device and collects data about your heart’s activity.
 Device and cardiac activity are monitored, and the data is shared with your doctor or clinic.